-Join Tim Grey for an in-depth discussion in this video Setting up the camera's internal GPS capabilities, part of Performance Tuning the Canon 7D Mark II.
+Join Tim Grey for an in-depth discussion in this video Setting up the camera's internal GPS capabilities, part of Canon 7D Mark II: Tips, Tricks, & Techniques.

 - In some photographic situations, where you capture…the image might not be all that important.…I'm here in a studio environment, for example,…and so I don't necessarily need to know my exact…GPS coordinates if I were capturing images here…but when I'm out in the world, which for me,…is usually the case.…If I'm capturing images, I'm usually traveling somewhere…and so the location is at least interesting…and in some cases, darn right critical to where…I'm taking the picture, why I'm taking the picture.…In other words, I really like to know exactly where…I was or at least nearly where I was when I…captured an image and the 7D Mark II…includes the ability to track GPS coordinates,…to track your location while your photographing…thanks to a built in GPS reciever.…